-• Chinese, French, German, Italian, Korean, and Spanish
+· Chinese, French, German, Italian, Korean, Spanish

-Students who have previously studied or used the language of the course you are registering for must take either of the following procedures.
-If you have studied the language in a Short-term Language Program during spring/summer vacation and wish to take a language course at an intermediate or advanced level, you must also follow one of the procedures below.
+Students who have previously studied or used the language of the course they are registering for must take either of the following options.
+If they have studied the language in a Short-term Language

+Program during spring/summer vacation and wish to take a language course at a higher level, they must also follow one of the options below.

 As the number of "Advanced" courses is limited, students who wish to take courses at this level may experience conflicts in their class schedule, which may prevent them from earning enough credits necessary for graduation.
-Be sure to confirm the language credits necessary for graduation and plan accordingly.
+Students should make sure to confirm the language credits necessary for graduation and plan accordingly.

-Option 1: Take a Placement Interview
+Option 1: Take a Placement Test

-- The Placement Interviews will be conducted at the beginning of each semester.
-You must take a course at the level you were placed in as a result of the interview. - The schedule for the Placement Interviews will be posted on the Loyola Bulletin Board (Center for Language Education and Research) before the course registration period of each semester. - Once you are placed in a level after the interview, you are not able to change the level.
-Also, students may not take a Placement Interview with the purpose to be placed in a level lower than the current level.
+- The Placement Test will be conducted at the beginning of each semester.
+Students must take a course at the level they were placed in as a result of the test. - The information for the Placement Test will be posted on the Loyola University Bulletin Board "Language courses LLC" before the course registration period of each semester. - How the test will be conducted will differ depending on the language the students take. - Once students are placed in a level after the test, they are not able to change the level.
+Also, students may not take a Placement Test with the purpose of being placed in a level lower than the current level.